VNV Nation: Gothic meets Klassik, Transnational, Resonance: Music For Orchestra Vol. 1 and Compendium 1995-2015 - 20 Years Of Work (2012–2016)

+Automatic Empire, Resonance Extended and Noire (2016–2021)

+During December 2016 and during late 2017, VNV Nation performed the Automatic Empire tour which consisted of the albums Automatic and Empire played almost in full, with the exceptions being the songs "Photon" from Automatic and "Firstlight" from Empires.

-On 16 November 2017 in was announced that Mark Jackson, who had participated as live drummer at concerts since the mid-1990s, had left VNV Nation.
+On 16 November 2017, it was announced that Mark Jackson, who had participated as live drummer at concerts since the mid-1990s, had left VNV Nation to "pursue other paths in life", according to the statement made by the band.
+Their work on the next album was also teased during this announcement.

+The Resonance tour, retitled Resonance Extended, was continued for a few shows in December 2017, also with the Deutsches Flimorchester Babelsberg.

-Their tenth studio album, Noire, was released on 12 October 2018 as a digital album in all markets, and as a physical CD in non-American markets via Anachron Records.
-In the American market, the physical CD was distributed by Metropolis Records, with an expected release date of 9 November 2018.
+In June 2018, their tenth studio album, Noire, was announced along with the European leg of the Noire tour.
+Noire released as a digital album in all markets and as a physical CD in non-American markets via Anachron Records.
+In the American market, the physical CD was distributed by Metropolis Records, with a release date of 7 December 2018.